 More about that visit later.

 But – my first visit to Spain was in 1983.
 I had no idea about the country and went there on a whim after suffering through a freezing London winter.
-Two Kiwi friends and I landed in a state of light-headedness (drunk) off the plane and were transported to the very unlovely Torremolinos on the Costa del Sol.
+Two Kiwi friends and I landed in a state of light-headedness (drunk) off the plane and were transported to the very unlovely Torremolinos on our day the Costa del Sol.

 What a hideous place – even to my cloudy eyes, the half finished high rise blocks of crappy flats, dirty streets and wild dogs roaming ‘our ‘neighbourhood. offended my hippie sensibility.